chrislockard/chrislockard.net/content/now.md

 * Learning [SwiftUI](https://developer.apple.com/swiftui/) from [100 Days of
 SwiftUI](https://www.hackingwithswift.com/100/swiftui/)
 * Continuing to observe and orient myself in the AI space.
+* Starting a new project at [Get Unlockd](https://getunlockd.org/) to explore faith and self-improvement topics.

 ## See Also